What to Do After a Slip and Fall in a Parking Lot

 How Much Will It Cost to Hire an Attorney?

-At Abrahamson & Uiterwyk, we offer a no-fee guarantee.
+At Abrahamson & Uiterwyk, we offer a no-fee promise.
 We do this to lessen the financial burden on clients who need representation.
 This means that when you hire us, you will not pay any legal fees or costs unless and until we win your case.

 Is There an Average Slip and Fall Accident Settlement?